 8. Add in coconut.

 In addition to eating healthfully, I often recommend supplements as extra support for the immune system and overall well-being.
-Try a few of these immunity-boosting all-stars:
+Here are the ones I consider the best supplements for the immune system:

 11. NAC (N-Acetyl-L-Cysteine)

-A precursor to the powerful immunity-booster glutathione, NAC also supports respiratory health by acting as an antioxidant and expectorant, helping to thin out and loosen mucus in the air passageways.
-Dosage is usually 2 to 4 grams a day.
+A precursor to the powerful antioxidant glutathione, NAC also supports respiratory health by acting as an antioxidant and expectorant, helping to thin out and loosen mucus in the air passageways.
+Dosage is usually 2-4 grams a day.

 13. Vitamin D3

-Ideally, your D levels should be in the 50 to 70mg/ml range, so have your doctor test yours.
+Ideally, your D levels should be in the 50 to 70 miligram/mililiter range, so have your doctor test yours.
 Then you both can determine how much is needed to close the gap.
-For most people —especially those who live in the northern hemisphere — a daily maintenance dose of 2,000 IU a day could do the trick.
+For most people — especially those who live in the Northern hemisphere — a daily maintenance dose of 2,000 IU a day could do the trick.
 But again, it's important to know your current level best you start stocking up on this immunity-friendly supplement.

 14. Vitamin C